-Just as you were coming around to the idea of getting compression socks, you hear something chilling.
-Apparently, someone’s great aunt Sally fell asleep with the compression socks on and almost lost her foot!
+Just as you were coming around to the idea of wearing compression socks, you hear something chilling.
+Apparently, someone’s great aunt Sally fell asleep with her compression socks on and nearly lost her foot!

+Compression socks are widely used and often recommended by doctors.
+One of the reasons compression sleeves are so popular is that they are a safe alternative for managing blood circulation.
 Our aim is to walk you through the proper use of compression socks.
-Let’s start by taking a look at how these stockings (socks) help your blood circulation.
+Let’s start by taking a look at how these stockings and socks can help your blood circulation.

 Sometimes, your veins need a little help getting blood back to the heart.
-Usually, this help comes by the calf muscle acting as a small pump.
-As you walk and move about, muscle contractions help to keep the blood moving up toward the heart.
-While this is great for healthy kids who can’t stay still for more than 10 minutes, many adults sit all day and the muscle doesn’t get to do its job.
+Usually this help comes from the calf muscle acting as a small pump.
+As you walk and move about, muscle contractions help to keep the blood moving up towards the heart.

-By wearing compression socks, you are providing a small amount of external pressure which helps the valves in your veins work to keep the blood flowing up to your heart.
-Then the valves in your veins, which keep the blood from pooling in your feet, are able to work more effectively.
+By wearing compression socks, you are providing a small amount of external pressure to the veins within your legs.
+This pressure helps the valves in your veins to effectively keep blood flowing up to your heart.

-It has been scientifically proven that more people benefit from compression socks than those who don’t.
-That said, it is always important to understand your body before using any medical-grade products.
+The truth is, more people will benefit from compression socks than won’t.
+But it is always important to understand your body and any underlying medical conditions before using medical-grade compression products.

-For instance, if you experience swelling in your feet, the best thing to do is to first consult a physician and find the cause of your edema.
-In some cases, you may be diagnosed with another underlying condition that could render the compression socks ineffective.
-If that isn’t the case, then your physician can confirm the type of compression that suits you best.
+For instance, if you regularly experience swelling in your feet, the best thing to do is to first consult a physician.
+Determine the cause of your edema, then ask the physician if compression socks are right for you.

 - Do you sit all day?